CAAREN-engineering/JCommit/README.md

 ### requireBGPpolicy.slax

-A commit script to check all external BGP peers- if no policy, apply default DENY
+A commit script to check all external BGP peers- if no policy, apply default DENY policy.
+This implements the behavior described in [RFC 8212](https://tools.ietf.org/html/rfc8212 "Default External BGP (EBGP) Route Propagation Behavior without Policies")

 requires `po_DEFAULT-BGP-POLICY-DENY-ALL` to be configured
 ```